ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA data source configuration.md

     curl -d "@DataSource.config.json" -H "Content-Type: application/json" -X POST "http://localhost:5590/api/v1/configuration/OpcUa1/DataSource"
     ```

 **Note:** After you have completed data source configuration, the next step is to configure data selection.
-You can either have a default data selection file generated or you can create the data selection file yourself.
+You can decide to have a default data selection file generated automatically or you can create the data selection file yourself.
 For more information, see [OSIsoft Adapter for OPC UA data selection configuration](xref:OSIsoftAdapterForOPCUADataSelectionConfiguration).

 ## OPC UA data source schema